Resources and Links

 Web Accessibility Evaluation Tool (WAVE) - Free website accessibility scanning

-Foxbright Accessibility & Compliance - Since many K-12 institutions use Foxbright as a web host
+Foxbright Accessibility & Compliance - Since many K-12 institutions use Foxbright as a web host, they've provided a web page of links for getting up to speed on ADA compliance.

 Level Access - Latest news on Accessibility